 We consider non-restricted short-term investments, which are highly liquid, readily convertible into cash, and have maturities at acquisition of less than three months, to be cash equivalents for purposes of the condensed consolidated statements of cash flows and condensed consolidated balance sheets.
 The Company maintains cash balances in bank accounts that normally exceed FDIC insured limits.
 The Company has not experienced any losses related to its cash concentration.

 The Company classifies investments as trading or available-for-sale.
-We had no trading securities at September 30, 2017 and December 31, 2016.
+We had no trading securities at September 30, 2018 and December 31, 2017.
 The Company’s investments are reported at fair value with unrealized gains and losses, net of taxes, shown as a component of accumulated other comprehensive income (loss) in stockholders’ equity.
+Investments are recorded as current and noncurrent on the condensed consolidated balance sheets based on maturity date.
 Management considers available evidence in evaluating potential impairment of investments, including the duration and extent to which fair value is less than cost.
-Realized gains and losses on sales of investments are included in other income (expense) as other, net in our condensed consolidated statements of operations.
+Realized gains and losses on sales of investments are included in investment income in our condensed consolidated statements of operations.
 In the event a loss is determined to be other-than-temporary, the loss will be recognized in the condensed consolidated statements of operations.

 Restricted cash and investments

 The Company holds restricted cash and investments primarily for the future payment of workers’ compensation claims.
 Restricted investments have been categorized as available-for-sale.
 They are reported at fair value with unrealized gains and losses, net of taxes, shown as a component of accumulated other comprehensive income (loss) in stockholders’ equity.
+Restricted cash and investments are classified as current and noncurrent on the condensed consolidated balance sheets based on the nature of the restriction.
 Management considers available evidence in evaluating potential impairment of restricted investments, including the duration and extent to which fair value is less than cost.
-Realized gains and losses on sales of restricted investments are included in other income (expense) as other, net in our condensed consolidated statements of operations.
+Realized gains and losses on sales of restricted investments are included in investment income in our condensed consolidated statements of operations.
 In the event a loss is determined to be other-than-temporary, the loss will be recognized in the condensed consolidated statements of operations.

 Allowance for doubtful accounts

-The Company had an allowance for doubtful accounts of $265,000 and $78,000 at September 30, 2017 and December 31, 2016, respectively.
+The Company had an allowance for doubtful accounts of $482,000 and $265,000 at September 30, 2018 and December 31, 2017, respectively.
 We make estimates of the collectability of our accounts receivable for services provided to our customers.
 Management analyzes historical bad debts, customer concentrations, customer credit-worthiness, current economic trends and changes in customers’ payment trends when evaluating the adequacy of the allowance for doubtful accounts.
 If the financial condition of our customers deteriorates, resulting in an impairment of their ability to make payments, additional allowances may be required.

 Workers’ compensation claims liabilities

 Our workers’ compensation claims liabilities do not represent an exact calculation of liability but rather management’s best estimate, utilizing actuarial expertise and projection techniques, at a given reporting date.
-The estimated liability for open workers’ compensation claims is based on an evaluation of information provided by our internal claims adjusters and our third-party administrators for workers’ compensation claims, coupled with an actuarial estimate of future adverse loss development with respect to reported claims and incurred but not reported claims (together, “IBNR”).
-At September 30, 2017 and December 31, 2016, workers’ compensation claims liabilities included case reserve estimates for reported losses, plus additional amounts for estimated IBNR claims, MCC and legal costs, and unallocated loss adjustment expenses, including future administrative fees to be paid to third-party service providers.
+The estimated liability for open workers’ compensation claims is based on an evaluation of information provided by our third-party administrators for workers’ compensation claims, coupled with an actuarial estimate of future adverse loss development with respect to reported claims and incurred but not reported claims (together, “IBNR”).
+Workers’ compensation claims liabilities included case reserve estimates for reported losses, plus additional amounts for estimated IBNR claims, MCC and legal costs, and unallocated loss adjustment expenses.
+The estimate of incurred costs expected to be paid within one year is included in current liabilities, while the estimate of incurred costs expected to be paid beyond one year is included in long-term liabilities on our condensed consolidated balance sheets.
 These estimates are reviewed at least quarterly and adjustments to estimated liabilities are reflected in current operating results as they become known.

-The process of arriving at an estimate of unpaid claims and claims adjustment expense involves a high degree of judgment and is affected by both internal and external events, including changes in claims handling practices, changes in reserve estimation procedures, changes in individuals involved in the reserve estimation process, inflation, trends in the litigation and settlement of pending claims, and legislative changes.
+The process of arriving at an estimate of unpaid claims and claims adjustment expense involves a high degree of judgment and is affected by both internal and external events, including changes in claims handling practices, changes in reserve estimation procedures, inflation, trends in the litigation and settlement of pending claims, and legislative changes.